Kes104/Husky_Assign/README.md

+[Note: he application logic is fully verified and functional in the local development environment.
+There is a known configuration sync issue with the Vercel/Render production routing that is being patched.]

 ## Given Problem Statement
 Build a basic web application where employees can apply for leave and employers can approve or reject those requests.